jrobs87/Burger/homework_instructions.md

 6. DONE // Install MySQL npm package: `npm install mysql`.

-7. Require the following npm packages inside of the server.js file:
+7. DONE // Require the following npm packages inside of the server.js file:
    * express

 #### DB Setup

-1. Inside your `burger` directory, create a folder named `db`.
+1. DONE // Inside your `burger` directory, create a folder named `db`.

-2. In the `db` folder, create a file named `schema.sql`.
+2. DONE // In the `db` folder, create a file named `schema.sql`.
 Write SQL queries this file that do the following:

-   * Create the `burgers_db`.
+   * DONE // Create the `burgers_db`.
-   * Switch to or use the `burgers_db`.
+   * DONE // Switch to or use the `burgers_db`.
-   * Create a `burgers` table with these fields:
+   * DONE // Create a `burgers` table with these fields:
-     * **id**: an auto incrementing int that serves as the primary key.
+     DONE // * **id**: an auto incrementing int that serves as the primary key.
-     * **burger_name**: a string.
+     DONE // * **burger_name**: a string.
-     * **devoured**: a boolean.
+     DONE // * **devoured**: a boolean.

-3. Still in the `db` folder, create a `seeds.sql` file.
+3. DONE // Still in the `db` folder, create a `seeds.sql` file.
 In this file, write insert queries to populate the `burgers` table with at least three entries.

-4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line
+4. DONE // Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.
+5. SKIPPED - CANNOT GET MYSQL CLI RUNNING // Now you're going to run these SQL files.

    * Make sure you're in the `db` folder of your app.